Bear in mind that most of the steps below are more

 to the line that goes across the paper.
 See these at the left

 Tails taped to rear side of sail

-- Align the 3 tails with the sail edges and
+Align the three tails with the sail edges and

 spars by referring to the photo.
 Tack each tail in place with just

 a square of tape.